DemmyJay-99/Mellow-MD/README.md

 ### Option 1 — Pterodactyl Panel

-> Supports any Pterodactyl-based hosting panel including KataBump and Bot-Hosting.

 1. Visit **[Pairing Site](https://pairing-site-rho.vercel.app/)** and pair your WhatsApp number.
 2. Go to the **Deploy** section on the pairing site.
 3. Enter your **Session ID** in the provided field.
 4. Click **Download** to get your custom `index.js` file.
 5. Upload the downloaded `index.js` to your Pterodactyl panel and start the server.

-No extra setup or `.env` file is needed — the session is embedded directly in the file.

 ---

 ### Option 2 — Node.js (VPS / Local)